Follow these instructions to replicate your Azure SQL database to your destination via Fivetran.

 Connect directly (TLS required)

 Fivetran connects directly to your database instance.
-This is the simplest and most secure connection method.
+This is the simplest connection method.

-To connect directly, create a firewall rule to allow access to Fivetran’s IPs.
+To connect directly, create a firewall rule to allow access to Fivetran’s IPs for your database’s region.

 Fivetran connects to a separate server in your network that provides an SSH tunnel to your database.
 You must connect through SSH if your database is in an inaccessible subnet on a virtual network.